boltops-tools/lono/README.md

 ## Template helper methods

-There are helper methods that available in templates.
+There are helper methods that are available in templates.

 * partial - can be use to embed other files in a template.
 The partial should be placed in the templates/partial folder of the project.
 So:
   * partial('launch_config.json.erb') -> templates/partial/launch_config.json.erb